 Victims of the accidents and their relatives very often provide useful information to the safety investigation authority, they are, however, not participants of the safety investigation.
 The safety investigation authority shall be allowed to inform the victims and their relatives, or their associations, and make public any monitoring information, the information about the progress of the safety investigation, possibly preliminary reports or conclusions, and/or safety recommendations, possibly preliminary reports or conclusions and/or safety recommendations, provided it does not compromise the objectives of the safety investigation and fully complies with applicable legislation on the protection of personal data.
-Before making such information to the victims and their relatives or their associations in a way which does not compromise the objectives of the safety investigation.
+Before making such information public the safety investigation authority in charge shall forward that information to the victims and their relatives or their associations in a way which does not compromise the objectives of the safety investigation.